Welcome to our list of commonly used terms in the Appulate system.

 Supplemental (Supplemental form) – An additional form the market requires to determine whether or not to provide a policy.
 These forms are developed by specific markets and may vary depending on the insurance line and state.
 For more information, see ACORD and Supplemental forms on the Forms tab.
 Appulate also supports fillable Supplemental forms.

 Submarket – A market (usually a carrier) that an MGA works with.
 To add a submarket, an MGA user needs to select it on the Markets > Available page.
-If a submarket is visible to them, agency users can submit to it via this MGA.
-For more information, see Visibility of submarkets to your agencies.
+For more information, see Availability of submarkets to your agencies.

 Submission status – The status associated with a market that has received a Request for Quote or bound a policy.
 For more information, see Statuses in Appulate.